skyline69/skylineselfbot/README.md

 # Skyline's selfbot
-###  This selfbot is completly functional.
-You can use it for a lot of fun stuff.
+###  ⭕ This selfbot is completly functional.
+But still in development